Ever wondered how white flour is made?

 These synthetic vitamins are made from petroleum, elemental ores, bacteria, fungi, and ferrous iron, which is created from sulfate refined out of high sulfur crude oil.

 Bleached White Flour Was Supposed to Be Outlawed

 Now here’s the real kicker.
 In 1906, the North Dakota Agricultural Experiment sent out 24 surveys to flour mill executives and asked them about their thoughts on the flour bleaching process.
 Eighteen of those millers wrote back and said that flour bleaching was unnecessary and harmful to those eating the flour and was deceitful to the public buying the flour.

 White flour is the ultimate refined food.
 It provides little nutrition and for some people, wheat and similar grains can actually be harmful to eat.
-These grains contain gluten, a indigestible protein which is associated with the symptoms and gut damage of Celiac Disease.
-People with a gluten intolerances have to follow a gluten free diet.
+These grains contain gluten, an indigestible protein that is associated with the symptoms and gut damage of Celiac Disease.
+People with gluten intolerances have to follow a gluten-free diet.